 Ah, Tulum.
 This ancient walled city perched on the edge of a cliff in Quintana Roo overlooking the Caribbean ocean in Mexico is quite a sight in person.

-Because I based myself in Mexico for 2 years, I have visited these ruins 5 times.
+Because I lived in Mexico on and off for 2 years, I’ve visited the Tulum ruins at least 5 times now.

 Tulum’s original Maya name, Zamá translates as “place of the dawning sun.”
 This is because it has a perfect view of the rising sun!

 The city was a major trading and religious center between the 11th and 16th centuries and is one of the coolest Mayan archaeological sites in Mexico — similar to other popular ruins like Chichen Itza and Coba.

-It’s located about 128 km south of Cancun, or 62 km south of Playa del Carmen along the popular Mayan Riviera.
+Tulum is located about 128km south of Cancun, or 62km south of Playa del Carmen along the popular Mayan Riviera tourist route.